two females at hotel check-in desk

 Gen EdSocial and Behavioral Sciences 3

-HOSP 1162 Travel Geography and Culture - Europe And Africa 3
+HOSP 1162 Travel Geography & Culture-Europe And Africa 3

 HOSP 2210 Global Distribution Systems 3